University of Technology Sydney

 Collaborative discussion online

 Students and the seminar leader in this subject form a learning community, which supports and engages with each other online.
 Students and the seminar leader respond to critical journal entries, which will be posted as part of the assessment online.
 Students are required to actively lead and contribute to online discussion.
 It is an expectation that the materials have been read and notes responding to the questions have been prepared before engaging online.
-It is an essential requirement that all students read and participate either by posting a blog or responding to a student’s blog each fortnight.
+It is an essential requirement that all students read and participate by posting a blog and responding to a student’s blog each fortnight.
 Assessment is based on students' responses to questions provided by the seminar leader but also on students' engagement with the seminar leader and other students online.
 This is why a significant proportion of the assessment grade is allocated to online critical journal entries and online class participation.

 Strategy 3